-Are you a sleep-deprived new parent who wants to know when to stop changing diapers at night?
+Do you want to know when to stop changing diapers at night, to stop becoming a zombie parent?

-I remember those nights of frequent feedings and diaper changes.
+I remember those nights of frequent feedings and diaper changes and becoming a sleep-deprived parent of a newborn.

 It seems like a hellish phase I couldn’t get out of.